Dovidc/ListIt/docs/ios-workspace-architecture.md

 - `ThemePlaygroundView` (available under `DesignSystem/Theming`) offers a live SwiftUI preview with controls for colors, spacing, typography presets, and interaction toggles, enabling designers to experiment before checking updated tokens into source control.
+- `AppEnvironment` listens for environment changes at runtime, reapplying the resolved `DesignSystemTheme` through `AppearanceConfigurator` and rebroadcasting capability toggles.
+Designers can tweak `.env` files or inject overrides via the simulator without rebuilding to validate palettes, spacing, and native affordances instantly.

 ## Continuous Integration